 - Being deployed overseas in the US military

 There are no side effects for men, although not all sperm will survive the freezing and thawing process.

-Using frozen sperm for fertility treatment has been shown to be just as successful as using fresh sperm.
+Using frozen sperm for fertility treatment has been shown to be just as successful as using fresh sperm in IVF cycles.
 Frozen sperm may actually be more convenient for IVF cycles, since it allows a male partner to produce a sperm sample prior to egg retrieval.

 Starting the process

 Your first step is to make an appointment with a sperm bank—called a cryobank.
 There, a specialist will help you understand the sperm freezing process, including any risks to your sample.